Sparse-grid polynomial interpolation approximation and integration for parametric and stochastic elliptic PDEs with lognormal inputs: Elliptic PDEs with affine inputs

 {\bf Acknowledgments.} This work is funded by Vietnam National Foundation for Science and Technology Development (NAFOSTED) under Grant No. 102.01-2020.03.
 It was partially supported by a grant from the Simon Foundation and EPSRC Grant Number EP/R014604/1.
-The author would like to thank the Isaac Newton Institute for Mathematical Sciences for partial support and hospitality during the programme Approximation, sampling and compression in data science when work on this paper was partially undertaken. {\black He is grateful to the referees for their comments and suggestions which helped him to tremendously improve the presentation of the paper.} He expresses special thanks to Christoph Schwab and Nguyen Van Kien for valuable remarks and comments.
+The author would like to thank the Isaac Newton Institute for Mathematical Sciences for partial support and hospitality during the program Approximation, sampling and compression in data science when work on this paper was partially undertaken.
+He expresses special thanks to Christoph Schwab, Nguyen Van Kien and Jacob Zech for valuable remarks, comments and suggestions.